 In this inspiring talk, Drew Dudley explains how small acts of kindness can transform the lives of others.
 He challenges us to redefine our view of leadership—that it’s not about changing the world but about changing each other’s understanding of the world.

 Social psychologist Amy Cuddy explains how our body language shapes not only how others see us, but how we see ourselves.
 In this insightful talk, Cuddy shares her research on how “power posing” can alter our brain chemistry and help us feel more confident.
 She also discusses her personal experience with imposter syndrome and how to get past it.

-The LXD (Legion of Extraordinary Dancers) believe that dance can have a transformative effect on the world.
-With an introduction by director Jon Chu, the LXD take the stage to showcase the superhuman abilities of street dancers across the globe.
-Accompanied by a chamber ensemble, the LXD delight and impress with their stunning performance.
-Fans of Glee and So You Think You Can Dance may recognize some familiar faces.
+The LXD (Legion of Extraordinary Dancers) believes that dance can have a transformative effect on the world.
+After an introduction by director Jon Chu, the LXD takes the stage to showcase the superhuman abilities of street dancers across the globe.
+Accompanied by a chamber ensemble, the LXD delights and impresses with their stunning performance.
+Fans of Glee and So You Think You Can Dance may see some familiar faces.

 What are your favorite TED Talks for students?
 Come and share in our WeAreTeachers HELPLINE group on Facebook.